lezcano/advanced_python/README.md

 In the [classes.md](classes.md) file, you can find a summary of the contents touched on each class.

+This repository does not intend to be a substitute for the classes, but more like a complement to those that attended the course.
+If you cannot make it to one class but you would like to know what we covered in that class, please contact me.

 ## References
 [Fluent Python][1]